MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

    The Front Panel may be too big for your screen because of the RK055HDMIPI4MA0 display resolution.
 You can scroll down to see the bottom of the display.

-   If you want to know more about the use of the :guilabel:`Demo-SmartThermostat`, please have a look at its `README.md <https://github.com/MicroEJ/Demo-SmartThermostat/blob/1.0.0/smart-thermostat/README.md>`__ file.

 .. figure:: images/well-done-mascot.png
    :alt: Well Done
    :align: center